Stephanie Vogt: 2013: First WTA Tour title

-In July, she won her biggest title to date in Biarritz, where she beat Schmiedlová in three sets.
+In July, she won her biggest title in Biarritz, where she beat Schmiedlová in three sets.
 Following this win, Vogt cracked the top 150 for the first time in her career.
 She was in touching distance of a main-draw berth at the French Open, defeating two players in qualifying before losing out to Barbora Záhlavová-Strýcová in straight sets.
-One month later, she won another singles title in Podgorica by beating Anett Kontaveit in the final, 6–4, 6–3.
+One month later, she won another singles title in Podgorica by beating Anett Kontaveit in the final, in straight sets.

-In October, she took part in the qualifying of the WTA Linz Open in Austria, where she defeated Christina McHale in the first round, 7–5, 6–3, but lost in the second against Katarzyna Piter, in a narrow three-setter.
+In October, she took part in the qualifying of the WTA Ladies Linz in Austria, where she defeated Christina McHale in the first round but lost in the second against Katarzyna Piter, in a narrow three-setter.
 In the doubles, she teamed with Yanina Wickmayer, losing to the pair of Mona Barthel and Irina-Camelia Begu, in the super tie-breaker.
 The following week, she played the qualifying for the WTA tournament in Luxembourg, she beat Melanie South in the first round, 6–1, 6–2, but lost in the second round against Alison Van Uytvanck, in three sets.
 In the first round of the doubles, she partnered again with Yanina Wickmayer, and they defeated the pairing of Lourdes Domínguez Lino and Monica Niculescu.
 In the quarterfinals, they beat Līga Dekmeijere and Christina McHale.
 They were supposed to face Polona Hercog and Lisa Raymond in the semifinals but the other pair were forced to withdraw.
 So they entered the final in Luxembourg, and faced Kristina Barrois and Laura Thorpe, winning in two sets.

 2015

 In April, Vogt played in Stuttgart, Germany but lost in the first round to Kateřina Siniaková.
-Playing doubles with Petra Martic, she reached the semifinals before she and Martic were beaten by Bethanie Mattek-Sands and Lucie Šafářová.
+Playing doubles with Petra Martić, she reached the semifinals before she and Martic were beaten by Bethanie Mattek-Sands and Lucie Šafářová.
 In the first round, they beat the team of Martina Hingis and Sania Mirza.

 In July, she bowed out in the semifinals of the German tournament in Versmold.
-She then bowed out in the first round of qualifying for Bad Gastein in Austria but won the doubles title there with Danka Kovinic.
+She then bowed out in the first round of qualifying for Bad Gastein in Austria but won the doubles title there with Danka Kovinić.